ToshY/BunnyNet-PHP/UPGRADE.md

                     - The arguments `$path` and `$fileName` switched order to `$fileName` and `$path`; The `$path` argument now has a default value `''`, denoting the root directory.
 - Stream API
     - Notes:
-        - Multiple changes/additions to endpoints.
+        - Updates and additions of endpoints to be up-to-date with the latest API specifications.
     - Changes:
         - Manage Videos
             - Added: